 Restricted numbers and limited competition seem to be making these prices tolerable for some, but we hope, as things get back to normal and rival buffets start applying some commercial pressure, that prices will start to creep back down.

 Rember Prices change all the time, and Casinos will even Prive Goige at busy times so the prices we list are just typical, you may end up paying more, even less on very rare occasions, so make sure you double-check the current price () and even then if you are visiting at a busy time they may be surge pricing in effect.

 Walk Around First – There is SO much on offer you can’t possibly try everything.
 Take it all in a work out what you really want most.

 Start Small – It can be hard to judge how much you would actually like to eat and it can be tempting to pile the plates high.
 But this mixes flavors and makes eating less appetizing.
-We try and eat as we would on a restraunt.
-So grab a few appitisers, pause, maybe soup or a fish course, Pause, then some more main meal type items, pause, seconds, pause, desert.
+We try and eat as we would in a restaurant.
+So grab a few appetizers, pause, maybe soup or a fish course, Pause, then some more main meal-type items, pause, seconds, pause, dessert.